Some songs are about sex. In fact, a lot of them are. Many don't even make an effort to hide that fact.

 Frankie Valli And The Four Seasons' song "Opus 17 (Don't You Worry 'Bout Me)" is about a couple who goes to a "party" with fifteen other people, and while there the singer's girlfriend shacks up with some other guy, which (for some arbitrary reason, given where they are at the moment) pisses the singer off.
 He just leaves them be to get it on.
 "Remember, if he ever leaves you high and dry."

-"Grease" is an anal sex song.
+Their song "Grease" is an ode to anal sex.
 Both the title and the line "Grease is the word" are clearly references to KY Jelly.

 Sheryl Crow's "If It Makes You Happy" is actually a rapist talking to his victim afterwards, inferring that she enjoyed it.